-In the adjudication of wage recovery appeals, the Chairperson of the Board may appoint a member of the CIRB or an external adjudicator to hear and determine the appeal.
+The Chairperson of the Board may appoint a member of the CIRB or an external adjudicator to hear and determine a wage recovery appeal.
 Members of the CIRB and external adjudicators have all the powers, duties and functions conferred on the CIRB by the Code regarding any matter to which they have been appointed, and their orders and decisions are considered to be the Board’s orders and decisions.

 Decision of the Board

 The Board will notify the parties in writing of its decision, with reasons.
 A copy of the Board’s decision will also be provided to the Minister.
 All key decisions of the CIRB are published on its website.